 The frame and feet on both the Realspace and the VertDesk were well put together.
 Each had nice welds throughout with consistent paint finish as well.

-Looking a closer at the Realspace Magellan foot, rectangular tubing was used which created a clean look with the seam not visible.
+Looking closer at the Realspace Magellan foot, rectangular tubing was used which created a clean look with the seam not visible.
 This design created the need for a plastic end cap for the feet that would have the potential to break over time as they are kicked by users in the office.
-The columns were well put together with clean paint throughout and a well hid seam.
+The columns were well put together with clean paint throughout and a well hid the seam.
 The upper frame was consistent as well, with strong welds.

 My only concern with the upper frame was the long pieces were only run parallel to the desk surface.
 There needs to be a frame component added running perpendicular to these to counteract wobble motion.
 Because these frame pieces are not included, motion can be seen in the upper frame when the desk is wobbled.

 The VertDesk v3 featured a more traditional design with respect to the foot construction.
 With a top and bottom formed piece of steel, welded together to create a rigid foot.
-Moving up the columns, the VertDesk v3 had a nice paint finish as well, with clean seam in the steel tubing that blends well with the finish.
+Moving up the columns, the VertDesk v3 had a nice paint finish as well, with a clean seam in the steel tubing that blends well with the finish.
 The upper supports and feet on the VertDesk v3 frame are permanently connected with welds.
 This creates a strong connection that is not able to loosen over time.

-The steel tubing used for the columns on the VertDesk v3 were slightly thicker than the Realspace Magellan.
+The steel tubing used for the columns on the VertDesk v3 was slightly thicker than the Realspace Magellan.
 This creates a stout frame that helps to minimize swaying that is commonly found on standing desks when raised to tall positions.

 How Do They Operate

-Both the Realspace Magellan and VertDesk v3 are push button operated, with a soft start and stop mechanism.
+Both the Realspace Magellan and VertDesk v3 are push-button operated, with a soft start and stop mechanism.
 The Realspace Magellan is one of the most basic electric standing desks that we have tested to date.
 With minimal technology in the control box, there is the option to set programmed heights, but that is about all.
 The VertDesk v3 features a more robust set of functionality, with standard features like Gyrosense collision avoidance and overload protection.
 Container stops are available to custom program the range of your desks minimum and maximum height settings as well.

-Without a collision avoidance system on the Realspace product, the one touch functionality included with their programmable switch is a major liability.
+Without a collision-avoidance system on the Realspace product, the one-touch functionality included with their programmable switch is a major liability.
 We have demonstrated in the video below the amount of power found in the Realspace product.
-When the one touch button is pushed, the desk has no issues breaking through two pencils.
+When the one-touch button is pushed, the desk has no issues breaking through two pencils.

 The VertDesk v3’s Gyrosense technology does a better job at reacting to these types of collisions.
 It is also designed to better detect soft collisions; like fingers, hands and legs.
 While the Gyrosense technology is a safer alternative, we still highly recommend be cautious while using the one touch functionality.